Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/08-comments.md

 &nbsp;

-This example uses a single line comment at the end of each line to explain the code:
+Single line comment can be used used at the end of the line

 ```js
 let x = 5; // Declare x, give it the value of 5